Safety & Security

 To stay safe when walking on campus after dark:

-• Walk with a friend, fellow resident or classmate.
+• Walk with a friend or classmate.

 • After 2 am, Campus Security can accompany you across campus.
 Call 604 822 2222 for assistance.